menu

 Demographics

 The people who call Wells home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wells residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wells include Italian, English, German, Irish, and Dutch.
+The greatest number of Wells residents report their race to be White.
+Important ancestries of people in Wells include German, English, Scottish, Italian, and Irish.

 The most common language spoken in Wells is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.

 Notable & Unique Neighborhood Characteristics